How to Make Money with Mobile Proxies. Economics and Business Calculations.

 Software (Proxysmart)

-Plan cost = cost of servicing 1 SIM card x number of modems =
+Plan cost = maintenance cost of 1 SIM card х number of modems =

 Equipment Depreciation